How to Start an LLC in Texas (2025 Guide)

 Before you get started, you will need to pick a suitable name for your Texas LLC.

-- Your name must include the phrase “limited liability company” or one of its abbreviations or words: “LLC, L.L.C., Limited, Ltd., Company or Co.”
+- Your name must include the phrase “limited liability company” or one of its abbreviations: “LLC, L.L.C., Limited, Ltd., Company or Co.”

 - Your name cannot include words that could confuse your LLC with a government agency (FBI, Treasury, State Department, etc.).